briandenicola/az-functions-with-workload-identities/README.md

 # Overview

 A demo repository of using Azure Functions in a Docker container using AKS Workload Identities for binding authentications.
-There is one outstanding issue - [9266](https://github.com/Azure/azure-functions-host/issues/9266) before Workload Identities is fully supported with Azure Functions and that is with the Function Host.
-Please track [9266](https://github.com/Azure/azure-functions-host/issues/9266) for additional information.

 This repository will write data to an Azure Event Hub and use Azure Functions to send that data into Azure SQL.

 This repository uses [Task](https://taskfile.dev/installation/) to help with the automation.
 Use `task --list` to see the complete list of options